mauroalberti/geocouche/README.md

  - [2017-02-25] naming convention changed
  - [2017-02-28] restored plot of planes from point layer using user-defined style
  - [2107-03-05] restored data input from text tab
+ - [2017-03-10] implemented plot using chosen line and marker styles